 Coronavirus (COVID-19) advice for further education

-Guidance has been developed to assist the Further Education sector to safely welcome learners back on-site.
+Guidance has been developed to assist learners returning to Further Education to safely welcome them back on-site.

 This guidance can be found at this link Framework for the safe resumption of on-site educational provision